Jimmy Kimmel Goes to Town on ‘Inebriated’ Giuliani

 “Apparently inebriated—which, by the way, is the title of Rudy Giuliani’s biography,” joked Kimmel.
 “Rudy Giuliani told him to go out and say he won.
 The way that you can tell Rudy is drunk is his breath smells more like booze than cigars and cat turds for a change.”

-The allegation that Rudy was a drunken mess was backed up by Trump spokesperson Jason Miller who, when asked whether there was anyone that night who “in your observation had had too much to drink,” replied, “Um… Mayor Giuliani.”
+The allegation that Giuliani was a drunken mess was backed up by former Trump aide Jason Miller who, when asked whether there was anyone that night who “in your observation had had too much to drink,” replied, “Um… Mayor Giuliani.”